 In other words, if you have multiple forms of credit extended to you — say in the form of credit cards, car notes, student loans, or housing loans — you appear less risky to credit lenders.

 Keep in mind, though, that there is no real “minimum requirement” — and there’s certainly no score that will guarantee your approval either.
-Applicants have been approved for the Chase Sapphire Preferred with scores in the 600s and denied with scores in the 800s.
+Applicants have been approved for the Chase Sapphire Preferred card with scores in the 600s and denied with scores in the 800s.

 That 3-digit number is just 1 factor Chase considers before approving you for a new card.
 So what else matters when banks are determining whether or not to approve you?